 You Can Use Fences to Manually Organize Your Desktop, Too

 This is just one example of something you can do with Fences.
-Many Fences users ignore all these automatic rules and just use Fences to organize desktop shortcuts and other important files manually, and you can do that too—or some combination or using automatic rules and manual organization.
+Many Fences users ignore all these automatic rules and just use Fences to organize desktop shortcuts and other important files manually, and you can do that, too—or some combination of using automatic rules and manual organization.
 For example, you might want all new files to go to a fenced named “New” and then just move them around yourself.

 You can customize Fences further from the Configure Fences window.
 For example, you can choose the color and appearance of your fences on the Color & appearance pane.